anquanscan/sec-tools/README.md

 [DarkDork](https://github.com/TheSadError/DarkDork): Fast dorking with DarkDork.
 Written with python.
 Please run it with python3 versions.
 You can find vulnerability url s.
 [sandfly-setup](https://github.com/sandflysecurity/sandfly-setup): Sandfly Security Agentless Compromise and Intrusion Detection System For Linux
 [awesome-security-hardening](https://github.com/decalage2/awesome-security-hardening): A collection of awesome security hardening guides, tools and other resources
 [BLE-Security-Attack-Defence](https://github.com/Charmve/BLE-Security-Attack-Defence): ✨ Purpose only!
 The dangers of Bluetooth Low Energy（BLE）implementations: Unveiling zero day vulnerabilities and security flaws in modern Bluetooth LE stacks.
+[reverseshell-powercat-v2](https://github.com/rexpository/reverseshell-powercat-v2): Bypass antivirus and gain a reverse shell on Windows with Powercat v2